John Stanley (KG)

 Sir John Stanley, KG (c.
 1350–1414) of Lathom, near Ormskirk in Lancashire, was Lord Lieutenant of Ireland and titular King of Mann, the first of that name.
-He married a wealthy heiress, Isabel Lathom, which, combined with his own great abilities, allowed him to rise above the usual status of a younger son.
+He married a potential heiress, Isabel Lathom, and several unexpected deaths soon made her very wealthy.
+This marriage, combined with his own abilities, allowed him to rise above the usual status of a younger son.